pullswitch/django-freeplay/README.rst

 Note we need to use the ``safe`` filter for HTML content, and also that each item will include its "order" in context as well as "label".

-As soon as you have a template, create an **Area** and then you can start adding content, which is easily done using the included admin urls and templates.
+As soon as you have a template, create a **Region** and then you can start adding content, which is easily done using the included admin urls and templates.

 Templatetags
 ------------

-Here's how you fetch and display tidbits in your templates:
+Here's how you fetch and display freeplay content in your templates:

 .. code-block:: html

-    {% load tidbits_tags %}
+    {% load freeplay_tags %}

-``content_bits`` : assignment tag, accepts "area_slug" as argument
+``content_bits`` : assignment tag, accepts "region_slug" as argument

 .. code-block:: html